Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Introduction

-This paper is structured as follows: first, we review GP emulators (Section \ref{sec:CalibwEmulators}) and then provide an overview of the main methods (BOED, GBOED, CES, and HM) (Sections \ref{sec:boed}-\ref{sec:HM}).
-Next, we describe the experimental setup (Section \ref{sec:Experiment}), validation (Section \ref{sec:Validation}), and the model on which we test our methods (Section \ref{sec:AssessPerformance}).
-Finally, we provide results regarding performance of all the methods (Section \ref{sec:results}) and concluding remarks (Section \ref{sec:conclusions}).
+This paper is structured as follows: first, we review GP emulators (Section \ref{sec:CalibwEmulators}) and provide an overview of the main methods (BOED, GBOED, CES, and HM) (Sections \ref{sec:boed}-\ref{sec:HM}).
+Next, we describe the experimental setups for the Lorenz '96 (Section \ref{sec:Experiment}), validation (Section \ref{sec:Validation}), and results (Section \ref{sec:results}).
+We describe the quasi-geostrophic system and results in Section \ref{sec:QGsystem}.
+Finally, we provide a discussion and concluding remarks in Section \ref{sec:conclusions}.